ontop/ontop-website/guide/advanced/mapping-language.md

 An OBDA mapping file is a text file with extension `.obda` and it is made up of two main sections:

 - `PrefixDeclaration`: a list of prefix definitions used in the mapping file.
 Each prefix is declared by a pair of its identifier (or name) and its IRI definition.
-- `MappingDeclaration`: collection of **mapping axioms** where each mapping axiom consists of three fields: `mappingId`, `source` and `target`.
-The mappingId is any string identifying the axiom, the source is an arbitrary SQL query over the database, and the target is a [triple template](#target-triple-template) that contains placeholders that reference column names mentioned in the source query.
+- `MappingDeclaration`: collection of **mapping assertions** where each mapping assertion consists of three fields: `mappingId`, `source` and `target`.
+The mappingId is any string identifying the assertion, the source is an arbitrary SQL query over the database, and the target is a [triple template](#target-triple-template) that contains placeholders that reference column names mentioned in the source query.

 The following is an example of a valid OBDA mapping file: